 - There's also an "upgraded" version involving Eight Super-Queens, which can also move like Knights.
 Good Luck.

 - Splinter Cell Double Agent has a 3D version of this.
 Genre Shift, anyone?

 - Empress of the Deep: The Darkest Secret (an IHOG) has one in the Vault of War.

-- In Kheops Studios' remake of Safecracker, the N=6 version appears on one of the safes in the attic.
+- In Kheops Studios' spiritual successor of Safecracker, the N=6 version appears on one of the safes in the attic.

 - Another N=6 variant appears in the flash game Tower Core, inside one of the three towers.